tanerjn/openstack-deployment/README.md

-# Modify scripts for the desired configuration.
+# Was tested just on CentOS7.
+Modify scripts for the desired configurations.